-Business continuity (also referred to as business reliance or business continuance) encompasses those activities that an enterprise performs to maintain consistency and recoverability of its data, operations, and services.
-Application availability depends upon the ability of IT services to survive any fault, whether it is a server failure, a network fault, or a data center disaster.
+Business continuity (also referred to as business reliance or business continuance) encompasses the activities that an enterprise performs to maintain consistency and recoverability of its data, operations, and services.
+Application availability depends upon the ability of IT services to survive any fault, whether it is a server failure, a network fault, or a datacenter disaster.
 Data availability depends on the existence of up-to-date backup data copies.
 Data replication is an enabling technology for achieving high or continuous availability for application services and the timely backup of important data.

-Figure 1 states the numerous costs per hour of downtime by industry (in $US): healthcare loses $636K, retail $1.1M, financial $1.5M, manufacturing $1.6M, and Communications/Media/Entertainment $2M, with the average at $1.4M.
+Figure 1 states the numerous costs per hour of downtime by industry: healthcare loses $636K, retail $1.1M, financial $1.5M, manufacturing $1.6M, and Communications/Media/Entertainment $2M, with the average at $1.4M.

 (Source: Network Computing, the Meta Group, Contingency Planning Research.)

-**Note: Shadowbase ZDL architectures are future synchronous technologies, specifications are subject to change without notice and delivery dates are not guaranteed…
+*Note: Shadowbase ZDL architectures are future synchronous technologies; specifications are subject to change without notice, and delivery dates are not guaranteed.

 HPE Shadowbase solutions offer a range of data replication capabilities to meet every application availability and data recoverability need.
 The overall return on investment in deploying a Shadowbase business continuity solution is positive, by preventing prolonged periods of downtime or data loss which can cost the business thousands or even millions of dollars.
 HPE Shadowbase data replication solutions support low-latency, uni-directional, and bi-directional data replication between homogeneous and heterogeneous systems and databases with scalability, selectivity, and sophisticated data transformation and mapping facilities.
 Shadowbase data replication software provides a business continuity solution to meet any business requirement.